jamiegau/cinema-nmap-scripts/README.md

 ```
 This will download the latest version of the scripts into a directory called `cinema-nmap-scripts`.

-Make sure you are root, or utilise the *sudo* command as follows.
+Make sure you have root privileges or utilise the *sudo* command as follows.
 ```
 sudo nmap -sS -n --stats-every 5 -p 21,22,80,111,5000,10000 --script cinema-nmap-scripts/cinema-dolby-player --script-args 'username=manager,password=password,getcerts=true' 10.0.0.1-200
 ```